CONFERENCE SCHEDULE IS AVAILABLE! PLEASE CLICK Conference Schedule TO OPEN IT (in PDF).

 In these ways and more, the lens of citizenship promises to yield important insights into our scholarly and public understanding of the world that is emerging in 2021.

-We invite proposals for panels and individual paper presentations for this online conference, which will be held in daily slots over the period 1-14 June 2021.
-We aim to have two or three panels per day, timed to fit with the time zones of presenters.
+Panels and individual paper presentations for this online conference will be held in daily slots over the period 1-14 June 2021.